 Accreditation means the difference between a valuable degree and a meaningless entry on a resume, or possibly losing everything you’ve worked so hard for to an unscrupulous school.
 Accreditation means a standard quality of instruction and course materials, accountability, and the transferability of credits earned from that coursework to another degree granting institution as needed by the student.

-Should a student who has earned, for example, an Associate of Science in Accounting from a community college want to continue their education and earn a baccalaureate at a four-year state college, or a student from a four-year college wishes to apply to a master’s program, both would need their prospective schools to agree and verify that their coursework and degrees met the standard of their own programs.
+If you earned an Associate of Science in Accounting from a community college and then wanted to continue your education and earn a baccalaureate at a four-year state college.
+Or if you were at a four-year college and wanted to apply to a master’s program.
+You would need both of the prospective schools to agree and verify that your coursework and degrees met the standard of their own programs.